mattcarlotta/iMessageDeleteCaches/README.md

 # iMessageDeleteCaches
-An automated script that deletes some iMessage Cache and Preferences files/folders.

 Introduction

-iMessageDeleteCaches is a simple bash script that removes iMessage files and folders stored within a user's "Library" folder
+iMessageDeleteCaches is a simple automated bash script that removes iMessage files and folders stored within a user's "Library" folder

 Simply unzip the folder iMessageDeleteCaches_v1.0.0.zip to your Desktop, open a Terminal window, and drag and drop the file "iMessageDeleteCaches_v1.0.0" into the Terminal window and hit the Return key.